oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/tanzu-kubernetes-service/_index.md

 This sample demonstrates how to use the Oracle [WebLogic Server Kubernetes Operator](/weblogic-kubernetes-operator/) (hereafter “the operator”) to set up a WebLogic Server (WLS) cluster on the Tanzu Kubernetes Grid (TKG).
-After performing the sample steps, your WLS domain runs on a TKG Kubernetes cluster instance and you can manage your WLS domain by using the WebLogic Server Administration Console.
+After performing the sample steps, your WLS domain with domain source type of Model In Image runs on an TKG Kubernetes cluster instance.
+Once the domain has been provisioned you can monitor it using the WebLogic Administration console.

 TKG is a managed Kubernetes Service that lets you quickly deploy and manage Kubernetes clusters.
 To learn more, see the [Tanzu Kubernetes Grid (TKG)](https://docs.vmware.com/en/VMware-Tanzu-Kubernetes-Grid/1.2/vmware-tanzu-kubernetes-grid-12/GUID-index.html) overview page.